-This is one of the open problems with code walkers: they're hard to program (and compilers are hard to reprogram).
-You'd hope that by now the compiler we have has everything we need.
-But it doesn't.
-It's also hard to change the compiler to make it do what we want.
-So we don't try to change it at all.
-Either way we don't have a custom code walker.
+That's two open problems: code walkers are hard to program and compilers to reprogram.
+I was expecting by now that the compiler would have everything I want but nope, it doesn't.
+It's also hard to change the compiler to make it do what I want, so I don't bother changing it at all.
+Either way I don't have my custom code walker.
 Today's programming languages don't offer code walkers.

-If our hypothesis is true that the most powerful programs can only be written with code walkers, and code walkers stay hard to write, the most powerful programs will also stay hard to write.
+If the most powerful programs can only be written with code walkers and code walkers stay hard to write, the most powerful programs will also stay hard to write.

 Let's see an example of a source code change that is complex but possible with a code walker and simply impossible with macros.
 It's also impossible with functions.